TimmyBowenDigital/business-rules-kata/README.md

 3. Create all basic functionality that allows the system to perform basic tasks that are required during submission and transactions, ie sendEmail, updateAccount, requireUserConfirmation

 For reference you can take a look at the Product-List xml file in the working directory of this repository as an example of how the system would be setup.

+## What's Next?
+I will be looking to build out some basic functionality to show the use cases for how Product Types would be processed at submission.